blakej11/blakej11.github.io/projects/turing-clouds/background.md

-I wound up creating a very straightforward extension of the multi-scale algorithm, where each cell has a vector of data rather than just a single value and the multi-scale algorithm is reinterpreted to use vector arithmetic.
+I wound up creating a very straightforward extension of the multi-scale algorithm, where each cell has a vector of data rather than just a single value, and the multi-scale algorithm is reinterpreted to use vector arithmetic.
 This gave me a three-dimensional vector, contained within the unit sphere, that I could try to turn into a color.
 But I was disappointed to find that I couldn't find a way to make those values look good, even